adeverteuil/academic-kickstart/content/post/thoughts-on-documentation/index.md

 Someone who doesn't want to document will find a way not to do it despite a superb documentation system integrated to their main work tool.

-Make sure documentation skills are a hard requirement for hiring in your team.
+Make sure documentation skills and habits are a hard requirement for hiring in your team.

-## Make yourself replaceable
+## Always be replaceable

 If you are not replaceable, you are not promoteable.

-Always make yourself replaceable.
+Always be replaceable.

 You do this by being awesome at documentation.